-The severity and sophistication of cyber threats continue to evolve at an alarming pace, raising questions about organizations’ ability to defend against distributed attacks.
-Enterprise networks and systems are lucrative targets for malicious actors who want to steal sensitive data or hold companies ransom using malware.
+Cyber threats’ severity and sophistication continue evolving at an alarming pace, raising questions about organizations’ ability to defend against distributed attacks.
+Enterprise networks and systems are lucrative targets for malicious actors who steal sensitive data or hold companies’ ransom using malware.
 Currently, it takes the average business around 197 days to identify a security breach and 69 days to contain it, according to IBM’s 2020 Cost of a Data Breach Report.
-This prolonged incident response leaves organizations vulnerable to significant financial and operational losses, along with costly unplanned downtime and diminished productivity.
+This prolonged incident response leaves organizations vulnerable to significant financial and operational losses, costly unplanned downtime, and diminished productivity.

-To offset the risk of large-scale security breaches, companies must understand how to detect and mitigate cyber threats quickly and efficiently.
+To offset the risk of large-scale security breaches, companies must understand how to quickly and efficiently detect and mitigate cyber threats.
 But given the growing number of hacking methods and social engineering tactics, how can businesses create a genuinely useful cyber security program?

 Top cyber security threats: 2020 and beyond

 Cyber attack detection and mitigation strategies use threat intelligence by keeping track of security trends and high-profile hacking incidents.
 Organizations can quickly adapt to new attack vectors and enhance their IT postures.
 Since every industry relies on different digital technologies, business leaders need to understand how their networks and systems are exploitable.
 For example, the manufacturing industry is undergoing a significant transformation, thanks to the industrial internet of things (IIoT) and wireless connectivity.
 While these advancements have helped boost productivity, they’ve also introduced new security concerns that can be hard to mitigate.
 According to the National Institute of Standards and Technology, the five most common cyber threats to manufacturers include: